David-SWUSA-RISCOS/YASDOE/docs/md/inspire.md

 ---
 ## PlayerKit:

 PlayerKit was an early example of a software Sprite Engine for 8-bit personal computers (specifically the Apple II).
-For sprite masking it used line cliping, using inversion point offsets to define an area that could be non-continouse.
+For sprite masking it used line cliping, using inversion point offsets to define an area that could be non-continuous.
 This was very convient for sprites, though even more useful in windowing systems later.

 ---